Constraints on the normal branch of DGP gravity from SPT galaxy clusters with DES and HST weak-lensing mass calibration and from Planck PR4 CMB anisotropies: Summary

 Combining Planck PR4 with the SPT cluster data tightens the constraint to $\nDGP < 1.41$ (95\% credible level).
 This result is competitive with the currently most stringent constraint from Ref.~\cite{Barreira16}.
 We also find that this combination improves the constraint on $\sigma_8$, while the constraint on $\Omega_{\rm m}$ is dominated by Planck (see Fig.~\ref{fig:results_combined} and Tab.~\ref{tab:results}).

 Upcoming galaxy cluster surveys such as SPT-3G \cite{Benson14} or the Simons Observatory \cite{Ade19} will provide much larger cluster samples.
-Paired with next-generation weak-lensing data from Euclid \cite{Laureijs11} and the Legacy Survey of Space and Time (LSST) \cite{lsst09sciencebook} at the Vera C.\ Rubin Observatory these cluster samples will lead to tight constraints on standard cosmology and potential extensions to gravity \cite{Vogt24,Mazoun24}.
-Another avenue to tighten the constraints on modified gravity theories would be to incorporate ground-based CMB data from SPT and ACT in cluster-based analyses \cite{Camphuis25,Louis25}.
+Paired with next-generation weak-lensing data from Euclid \cite{Laureijs11} and the Legacy Survey of Space and Time (LSST) \cite{lsst09sciencebook} at the Vera C.\ Rubin Observatory, these cluster samples will lead to tight constraints on standard cosmology and potential extensions to gravity \cite{Vogt24,Mazoun24}.
+Another avenue to tighten the constraints on modified gravity theories would be to supplement the Planck primary CMB anisotropy data we use here with the ground-based data from SPT and the Atacama Space Telescope (ACT) that probe the CMB fluctuations on smaller scales \citep{Camphuis25,Louis25}.